 Please come by all means to enjoy this open-air bath that boasts a large amount of water.”

-Said Saito-san, the president.
+Said Saito-san, the owner.

 Genshichi Roten-no-Yu is where you can enjoy the scenery changing from season to season.